mtache/arista-lab/README.md

 containerlab deploy
 ```

-> Ensure that a correct TerminAttr configuration is part of the startup config.
-Below is an example of minimal startup config:
+> Ensure that a correct TerminAttr configuration is part of the startup config, or you can use the `lab onboard` command.

 Then go to your CloudVision instance, `Devices -> Device Registration -> Device Onboarding -> Onboard Provisioned EOS Devices` to re-onboard the devices by provisioning the certificates.